We all love shortcuts, but sometimes they backfire.

 4. Load up your message with “spammy” words

-With 15% of all reported spam last month was finance-oriented, ISPs are aggressively scrubbing emails with references or offers related to money, the stock market or other financial “opportunities” including investments, credit reports, real estate and loans.
+With 15% of all reported spam last month was finance-oriented, ISPs are aggressively scrubbing emails with references or offers related to money, the stock market or other financial “opportunities” including investments, credit reports, real estate and same day loans bad credit.
 Here’s a partial list of words that typically trip the spam filters.

 5. Bombard your list